wking/swc-boot-camps/ScientificPython.md

 This time we start by creating a figure that is 8.0 units wide and 3.0 units high. `xlabel` and `ylabel` put labels on the axes, and `tight_layout` makes sure that there's enough space between the figures that the vertical labels don't overlap the adjacent figures.

-## Scientific programming in Python using SciPy
+## Scientific programming and SciPy

 [SciPy](http://scipy.org) is an open source library of Python tools for mathematics, science and engineering.
-We've already been using three of these tools: UIPython, NumPy and Matplotlib.
-Here, we'll play with an ordinary differential equation (ODE) solver.
+We've already been using three of these tools: UIPython, NumPy and matplotlib.
+Here, we'll use SciPy's ordinary differential equation (ODE) solver.

 The [Lotka-Volterra](http://wiki.scipy.org/Cookbook/LoktaVolterraTutorial) equation, first proposed in the 1920s, models the interactions between predators and prey (e.g. cats and mice, foxes and rabbits).
 When predators are scarce, prey breed rapidly; as more prey become available, the predator population increases; and as the number of predators increases, prey become scarcer, so the predator population peaks and falls.
 In mathematical form, this is: